Brand Indicators for Message Identification: Design

+(The a= part is optional.
+When present, it defines an evidence document; the only current form of this file is called a Verified Mark Certificate (VMC), described below.
+When absent, the BIMI record is considered self-asserted.)

-Additionally, services such as Gmail require that a Verified Mark Certificate (VMC) be acquired and presented with the TXT record in order for the brand logo to be displayed in the inbox.
+Additionally, services such as Gmail require that a VMC be acquired and presented with the TXT record in order for the brand logo to be displayed in the inbox.
 These factors alone will not guarantee a BIMI logo will be displayed as heuristics (like spam and spoofing) and reputation will be a key part in BIMI validity.

-Support
+To query the value of the default._bimi TXT record for a given domain, one can use the dig command-line tool.
+For example, the following command will query the TXT record for the example.com domain: dig +short default._bimi.example.com TXT.

+Implementations

 A working group of several companies named "BIMI Group" has formed to develop and support standardization of BIMI in IETF.

-As of the October 3, 2020 the following e-mail services are implementing support for BIMI:
+As of June 2023 the following e-mail services have implemented support for BIMI: